 - To improve our websites

-- To fulfil any legal obligations (see below)
+- To fulfill any legal obligations (see below)

 - To conduct trend analysis to ensure we are acting as a diverse and inclusive alliance